yoavweiss/subresource-reporting/README.md

 ## Proposal

-A new Reporting API feature could be used to send reports of all scripts executed in the context of the relevant document, including their URLs and their hashes (for CORS-enabled resources).
+A new Reporting API feature could be used to send reports of all scripts executed in the context of the relevant document, including their URLs and their hashes (for CORS-enabled or same-origin resources).

 That would enable developers to set up endpoints that collect these reports, and process them to maintain an up to date and accurate inventory of scripts and their integrity for relevant pages.